 Under the BWP 2016-2017, the International Conference on Sustainable Mangrove Ecosystems was held on 18-21 April 2017 in Bali, Indonesia.
-The conference was organized jointly by ITTO, the Ministry of Environment and Forestry of Indonesia, and ISME, in collaboration with the Center for International Forestry Research (CIFOR), FAO, USFS and AFoCo as well as proactive mangrove related civil society groups and the private sector in Indonesia.
+The conference was organized jointly by ITTO, the Ministry of Environment and Forestry of Indonesia, and ISME, in collaboration with the Center for International Forestry Research (CIFOR), FAO, USFS and AFoCo as well as proactive mangrove related civil society groups and the the private sector in Indonesia.
 In issuing the "Bali Call to Action for Sustainable Mangrove Ecosystems", participants in the conference urged policy makers, land-use planners, mangrove practitioners and scientists, international organizations, the private sector, donors and coastal communities to redouble their work to ensure the conservation, restoration, protection and sustainable management and use of the world's remaining mangrove forest ecosystems.

-This activity aims to conduct a global mangrove thematic study through the organization of three regional expert group meetings to review the future potential of sustainably managing mangroves in securing ecosystems and improving the resilience of vulnerable coastal communities as a follow-up to the recommendations of the International Conference on Sustainable Mangrove Ecosystems (18-21 April 2017, Bali, Indonesia).
-Specifically, the expert groups will address the following main themes based on the outcomes of the Bali conference:
+This activity aims to conduct a global mangrove thematic study to review the future potential of sustainably managing mangroves in securing ecosystems and improving the resilience of vulnerable coastal communities as a follow-up to the recommendations of the International Conference on Sustainable Mangrove Ecosystems (18-21 April 2017, Bali, Indonesia).
+Specifically, this activity is to:

-- SFM: Promote conservation and sustainable use of mangrove ecosystems including clarification of land tenure and user rights for communities and empower of local communities, especially women; - Restoration: Strengthen mangrove restoration strategies and practices through science-based decisionmaking processes; - Local Communities: Identify appropriate economic aspects of mangrove ecosystems to enhance livelihood of the local communities; - Governance: Formulate programmes and actions to strengthen good governance in the management of mangrove ecosystems; - Knowledge management: Support the generation and dissemination of knowledge on mangrove management at the local and globe scale on the status of mangrove management worldwide as well as review the future of mangrove research areas which include the revision of the World Mangrove Atlas (2010).
+- Promote effective mangrove restoration through science-based decision-making to identify the best restoration strategies and practices through organization of three regional workshops; - Assess the management and sustainable use status of mangrove ecosystems including clarification of land tenure and user rights for communities and empowerment of local communities, especially women; and - Support the generation and dissemination of knowledge on mangrove management and causes and consequences of change in mangrove ecosystems at the local to globe scales for the status of mangrove management worldwide as well as review future mangrove research areas including the revision of the World Mangrove Atlas (2010).

-The activity will be implemented through the joint organization of the three regional expert group meetings especially with ISME and IUCN.
+The activity will be implemented through the organization of national and regional workshops in collaboration with ISME, IUCN and other partners.